The Best Chords | Tina Turner Guitar Lesson

 Chorus

-In the chorus, the F chord again sees extensions, but this time the manipulation is more subtle, shifting from F to Fsus2 to Fsus4 and back to F.
+In the chorus, the F chord is extended again, but with a subtler touch, moving from F to Fsus2 to Fsus4 and back to F.

-The Dm chord follows, where the 5th is altered, changing from Dm to Dsus4 to Dmb6 and back to Dm, using the same notes (A, G, Bb, A) that were manipulated in the F chord—clever indeed!
+The Dm chord follows a similar idea, with the 5th being altered: Dm to Dsus4 to Dmb6 and back to Dm.
+Interestingly, this uses the same notes (F, A, Bb, A) that were manipulated over the F chord—an elegant bit of harmonic symmetry.

 | F Fsus2 | Fsus4 F | F Fsus2 | Fsus4 F |